TR-1000/Data-Rithms-and-Alogostructures/java/infosys_study_guide.md

   - Final method: Can&#39;t be overridden
   - Final variable: Can&#39;t be modified after initialization.
 - **Finally** is used in a try/catch block which handles exceptions/errors.
 It will always run no matter if an exception/error is caught or not.
-- **Finalize** is a method that will be run immediately before an object is removed from

-memory (i.e. garbage collected). (+)Allows for last minute methods or closes in order to

-not take up memory
+- **Finalize** is a method that will be run immediately before an object is removed from memory (i.e. garbage collected). (+)Allows for last minute methods or closes in order to not take up memory.

 **Functional interface**